 Contract If you wish to earn a grade in this course, you must pick a partner with whom you will pair-program on all homework assignments.

 your first name

 an email address where you can be reached every day

 the last four digits of your NU student id

 My partner is Donald Duck.

-If you want to earn bonus point, you and your partner jointly visit the head TA at his desk and introduce yourself in person.
+If you want to earn bonus point, you and your partner jointly find the head TA’s desk and introduce yourself.

 The instructor is known to use the entire scale of grades, from A+ to F-.